d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Holes
 ─────

+  /Holes/ are Prolog variables that some Sweep commands use as placeholder for other terms.

   When writing Prolog code in the usual way of typing in one character at a time, the buffer text is often found in a syntactically incorrect state while you edit it.
 This happens for example right after you